Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 If there are apparent signs of damage, rust, tears, or foreign bodies, your jumper cables aren’t in working condition.
 Repairing them is also impossible, so you should scrap them and buy a new pair.

 Worn-out jumper cables cause damage to the wiring.
-In this situation, the electricity tries to pass through a tougher route.
-This results in additional warmth and eventually melting.
+In this situation, the electricity tries to pass through a more challenging route.
+This results in additional heat and ultimately melting.

 To help prevent damage, store your jumper cables carefully.
-Don’t pile stuff on top of them in the trunk, and keep them in a case, if possible.
+Don’t pile stuff on top of them in the trunk, and keep them in a container, if feasible.

 Prevention is better than cure!